Congo River Rapids (Temporarily Closed)

 Congo River Rapids

-Take your seats on the Congo River Rapids and ready yourself for a rather wet trip down this majestic river.
+Jump aboard your raft and face the raging torrents of the Congo River Rapids on a rather wet trip down this majestic river.
 Just try not to get too distracted from the raging torrents by the neighbouring Runaway Mine Train, else you might be brought back to reality with a splash.

 On its journey, your raft will dip and dive through canyons and tunnels, under bridges and past cascading waterfalls (though at times the waterfalls have been known to completely dry up).